orchestral/toolkit-docs/src/testbench/integrations.md

 With `package:test` you are able to use `--parallel` options to use Parallel Testing.
 However do review [Laravel documentation](https://laravel.com/docs/8.x/testing#running-tests-in-parallel) regarding the subject.
 :::

 ![Parallel Example](./img/parallel-example.gif)

+> Recommended minimum version to use parallel testing is `6.15.0`